 Pez is a cheeky, slightly unruly penguin who actively gets the child to use less energy.
 For three reasons: First, it’s wasteful.
-Second, he likes it cold – he likes a cool room, a cold bath and also likes his food raw.
-And thirdly, he comes from the Arctic, so cares about the misuse of energy.
+Second, he likes it cold – he loves a cold room, a cold bath and also wants his food raw.
+Moreover, thirdly, he comes from the Arctic, so cares about the misuse of energy.
 He’s always turning things off.
-And he’s the smart one of the two – showing Poz how to get a smart meter/use a smart meter/ change tariffs.
-And so on.
-He’s a bit naughty too and a bit of a handful.
+So he’s the smart one of the two – showing Poz how the Smart Meter change tariffs.
+Also, he’s a bit naughty too and a bit of a handful.

 Poz is a little tomboyish girl.
 She is funny, and loves Pez, but struggles to get him to behave, so they squabble in between getting on well.
 She represents us, the consumer.
-She gradually gets her head round the smart meter thing and why it’s so good.
-In the fullness of time she becomes an advocate of it, and therefore an ally of Pez.
+She gradually gets her head around the Smart Meter thing and why it’s so good.
+In the fullness of time, she becomes an advocate of it, and therefore an ally of Pez.

-I started hand sketching just to warm up some ideas but most of the sketches used in these illustrations I did directly in Photoshop, even because I had just one day to make these designs.
-All illustration was done in Photoshop.
+I started hand sketching to warm up some ideas but most of the sketches used in these illustrations I did directly in Photoshop, even because I had just one day to make these designs.
+All concepts were done in Photoshop.

 Although director and client loved the concepts, the campaign got canceled.
-It was a pity but there is a lot of factors – not just a good script and design – that need to be align to make a project happen.
-But I had a lot of fun making these two friends 🙂
+It was a pity, but there are many factors – not just a good script and design – that need to be aligned to make a project happen.
+However, I had memorable fun making these two friends 🙂